 For more than three decades, we have been providing services for the design, evaluation, and implementation of environmental policies and projects across all environmental media-land, air, and water.
 We work with government and commercial clients to assess, establish, and improve environmental policies using interdisciplinary skills ranging from finance and economics, to the earth and life sciences, to information technology and program management.
-Because of the wide range of potential environmental impacts of changes in transportation, energy, and other types of infrastructure, our indepth environmental knowledge is often critical to providing comprehensive solutions.
-In addressing infrastructure issues, however, we go beyond environmental questions to address problems at the nexus of transportation, energy, economic development, and the environment.
-We have particular expertise in air transportation economics, safety, operations, and environmental issues.
+Because of the wide range of potential environmental impacts of changes in transportation, energy, and other types of infrastructure, our in- depth environmental knowledge is often critical to providing comprehensive solutions.
+In addressing infrastructure issues, however, we go beyond environmental questions to address problems at the nexus of transportation, energy, economic development, and the environmental issues.
 Our solutions are based on skills in transportation planning, urban and land use planning, environmental science, economics, information technology, financial analysis, policy analysis, and communications.